StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 * [Set up a Kubernetes service account (SA)](#set-up-a-kubernetes-service-account) with the necessary permissions for Cortex to communicate with the Kubernetes API and create jobs for running analyzers and responders

+* [Verify the deployment and service account](#verify-the-deployment-and-service-account) to confirm that Cortex uses the correct service account and that the persistent volume claim (PVC) for the shared filesystem is properly bound

 ## Configure a shared filesystem

 !!! warning "Configuration errors"